 — Erika Entz, Global Head of Customer Success, simPRO

-Get to know other team leads across your organization and look for opportunities to promote your new job opening.
+Get to know other team leads in your organization and look for opportunities to promote your new job opening:

 - Perhaps a quick announcement during the next all-hands meeting?